No new proposals exchanged in Exxon Texas refinery lockout

-HOUSTON, June 25 (Reuters) - No new proposals for ending a two-month lockout of 650 United Steelworkers union members from Exxon Mobil Corp’s (XOM.N) Beaumont, Texas refinery were made during a meeting this week, said union and company spokespeople.
+HOUSTON (Reuters) - No new proposals for ending a two-month lockout of 650 United Steelworkers union members from Exxon Mobil Corp’s Beaumont, Texas refinery were made during a meeting this week, said union and company spokespeople.

 The lead negotiators for both sides met on Wednesday, but no proposals were exchanged, the spokespeople said.